Jordan-Kowal/pipe-operator/README.md

 - `pyright`: Set `reportOperatorIssue`, `reportCallIssue`, `reportUndefinedVariable` to `none`
 - `ruff`: Disable the `F821` error
 - `flake8`: Disable the `F821` error

+### Performances

+In terms of performances, this implementation should add very little overhead.
+The decorator and AST rewrite are run **only once at compile time**, and while it does generate a few extra lambda functions, it also removes the need for intermediate variables.

 ## 🔗 Useful links